erthink/libmdbx/README.md

 In `WRITEMAP+MAPSYNC` mode dirty pages are written to persistent storage by kernel.
 This means that in case of application crash OS kernel will write all dirty data to disk and nothing will be lost.
 But in case of hardware malfunction or OS kernel fatal error only some dirty data might be synced to disk, and there is high probability that pages with metadata saved, will point to non-saved, hence non-existent, data pages.
-In such situation DB is completely corrupted and can't be repaired even if there was full sync before the crash via `mdbx_env_sync().
+In such situation, DB is completely corrupted and can't be repaired even if there was full sync before the crash via `mdbx_env_sync().

 _libmdbx_ addresses this by fully reimplementing write path of data: